kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This section covers the encoding of each message.

 Note that none of these message have a type identifier.
-Valid messages are determined by the stream type and state.
+The message is determined by the stream type and the current state.

 ## SESSION_CLIENT
 TODO copy from moq-transport.